mbia-ITU/SEC-miniproject2/assignment.md

 Submission Instructions:

 - Submit only the PDF file with your report and the file containing your code.
 Do not submit whole folders containing metadata, auxiliary IDE files or anything else than the code and report.
-- Please name your submission clearly using your Name/Student ID, e.g. Jane Doe - 36476832.zip, Jane Doe - 36476832 - Report.PDF, Jane Doe - 36476832 - code.c, Jone Doe - 36476832 - Readme.txt.
+- Please name your submission clearly using your Name/Student ID, e.g. Jane Doe - 36476832.zip, Jane Doe - 36476832 - Report.PDF, Jane Doe - 36476832 - code.c, Jane Doe - 36476832 - Readme.txt.
 This makes grading faster, so that you get feedback on your hand-in faster.